 We know how hard it is to feel bound to a meal plan when food freedom seems right around the corner.
 As frustrating as this may be, there is always a purpose of a meal plan - it is one of the “MVPs” in recovery!
-If you are a part of the NourishRX PATH community, you will be hearing all about meal plans, but you may be wondering "what is the purpose of a meal plan?"
+As you work with your dietitian you will be hearing all about meal plans, but you may be wondering "what is the purpose of a meal plan?"

 Think of it this way - a meal plan is like a cast.
 If you break your arm, your doctor will put a cast on it, right?
 This is a temporary treatment that will ultimately ensure that your arm heals quickly and properly.
 Once the arm is healed, the cast comes off.
 Sure, there may be a learning curve, and you may need to re-train your arm to do the things that it used to do, but ultimately, that cast was key for recovery.
 A meal plan is similar in some ways - it is a tool used for eating disorder recovery to help correct any of the physical, mental, or emotional effects of the disorder, but it is not permanent!